NCSU-Microservice-Benchmarking/Microservice-Profiling-with-Distributed-Tracing-and-Kubernetes/README.md

 ## System architecture
 ![system architecture](https://github.com/lizhouyu/microservices/docs/system architecture.png)
-The server side code is in the "microservices_server" folder.
+The server side code is in the "server_side" folder.
-The client side script is in the "microservices_client" folder.
+The client side script is in the "client_side" folder.
-The data processing scipt is in the "microservices_data_process" folder.
+The data processing scipt is in the "data_process" folder.

 ## todo list